Birding in Uganda

 Birding in Uganda’s Rainforests

-The rainforests of western Uganda must be seen as the country’s most important bird habitat and the one that is of most significant interest to birdwatchers, mainly if they are already reasonably familiar with typical east African birds.
+The rainforests of western Uganda must be seen as the country’s most important bird habitats and of most significant interest to birdwatchers, mainly if they are already reasonably familiar with typical east African birds.
 The most alluring forest in terms of localized species is probably Semliki, closely rivaled by Budongo, Kibale, and Bwindi Impenetrable Forest.

 However, in practical terms, Kibale Forest is probably Uganda’s best single stop for forest birds because of the guides who take tourists into the forest and the nearby Magombe Swamp—located in Bigodi wetland just opposite Kibale National Park in Fort portal district.

 That said, just about any forest in Uganda will be rewarding; even the relatively tame botanical garden in Entebbe will throw up several interesting species.

 Unfortunately, most forest birds are very secretive.
 It can be challenging to get even a glimpse of them in the dense undergrowth, let alone a clear enough look to make an identification.
 You would probably identify more bird species in ten minutes walk in the suburbs of Entebbe than you would in an afternoon walking through the Semliki Forest.